24adamcho/sudden-flash-card-event/docs/design.md

     desktop --> clock
 ```

 The clock thread is a subthread that opens a popup whenever an internal timer triggers.
-The timer is set by either the desktop app or by previous user score on the popup (setting changed by desktop app).
+The timer is set by either the desktop app or by previous user score on the popup (setting changed by cfg).
 It can also be reloaded with a different flash card pack file to send to the popup.

 ##### Popup
 ```mermaid